Quantum Optimal Control via Semi-Automatic Differentiation

 with the Kronecker delta $\delta_{jk}$.
 Thus, Eq.~\eqref{eq:chi_gate_proto} simplifies to

 where $\nabla_{U_{\logical}} J_T$ is evaluated via automatic differentiation, e.g. with Zygote's \texttt{gradient} function.

-While this is not \emph{fundamentally} different from constructing the boundary states $\{\ket{\chi_k}\}$ directly with automatic differentiation, it can help with circumventing numerical instabilities that an AD framework may have for complicated functionals.
+While the simplified Eqs.~(\ref{eq:chi_tau},~\ref{eq:chi_gate}) are not \emph{fundamentally} different from constructing the boundary states $\{\ket{\chi_k}\}$ directly with automatic differentiation, they can help to circumventing numerical instabilities that an AD framework may have for complicated functionals.
 Also, for very large Hilbert space dimensions, it may eliminate some of the numerical overhead associated with automatic differentiation.
-While the direct construction of $\ket{\chi_k}$ requires differentiation in a number of variables proportional to the full Hilbert space dimension, using Eq.~\eqref{eq:chi_gate} reduces this to the square of the dimension of the logical subspace, 16 complex numbers in the case of a two-qubit gate.
+While the direct construction of $\ket{\chi_k}$ requires differentiation in a number of variables proportional to the full Hilbert space dimension, using Eq.~\eqref{eq:chi_tau} reduces this to the dimension of the logical subspace, 4 complex numbers in the case of a two-qubit gate.
+Similarly, for Eq.~\eqref{eq:chi_gate} we have a reduction to the square of the dimension of the logical subspace, that is, 16 complex numbers for a two-qubit gate.